sumanth8722/Solution-Architect/terraform/run-terraform-offline.md

 Step by Step guide https://somspeaks.com/terraform-offline-setup-and-initialization-in-the-windows-system/

+•	Terraform OFFLINE setup and initialization in Windows system (this article)
+•	Terraform OFFLINE setup and initialization in Unix system on docker (coming soon)

 ## Run Terraform offline

 ## Step 1: (Using PowerShell, if you are using anything else just to below instructions accordingly)